msfjarvis/msfjarvis.dev/content/posts/publishing-an-android-library-to-github-packages.md

 NB: Grab a Personal Access Token from GitHub with the `write:packages` scope.
 You will be using this as authentication to deploy packages.
 I'll not delve deep into this, a Google search will point you in the right direction if you're not familiar with how to obtain one.

-### New deployment steps
+### For AGP >= 4.0.0

-Since the `maven-publish` plugin now works with Android libraries, all you need to do is ensure you're on Gradle 6.5 and AGP 4.0.0, then configure as follows.
+All you need to do is ensure you're on at least Gradle 6.5 and AGP 4.0.0, then configure as follows.

+For Groovy:

 ```groovy
 apply plugin: 'maven-publish'